innolitics/rdm/rdm/init/release/development_plan.md

+---
+category: PLAN
+id: PLAN-001
+revision: 1
-# Development Plan
+title: Software Development Plan
+---

-## Purpose
+# Purpose

 This document outlines how software engineers will develop Project.

-## Software Development Life Cycle Model
+# Software Development Life Cycle Model

 Project will be developed using an evolutionary software development life cycle model.

 The "evolutionary" strategy develops the software system using a sequence of builds.
 Customer needs and software system requirements are partially defined up front, then are refined in each succeeding build.

-## Development Process
+# Development Process

-### Requirements Analysis Activity
+## Requirements Analysis Activity

-If they have not been recorded already, the first task wil be to decide on system requirements and record them.
+If they have not been recorded already, the first task will be to decide on system requirements and record them.
 The system requirements may be recorded in external software (e.g. Greenlight Guru).
 Each system requirement requires a unique identifier so that we can trace our software requirements back to the system requirements.

 The initial set of software requirements should be gathered and recorded in the "requirements file."
 See Appendix A for the format of the requirements.
 To the extent possible, all software requirements should be enumerated at the start of the project.
 If new requirements are added during the project, they should be added to the requirements file.